Versatile International announces new lighting venture in Saudi Arabia

 Asheil’s component portfolio will feature more than 1,000 fully compatible lighting products, each backed by a comprehensive guarantee for maximum transparency and accountability.

-Saudi Arabia’s LED lighting market was valued at USD 923 million in 2022 and is projected to reach USD 1,858 million by 2030.
-The Kingdom currently imports around SAR 5.25 billion (USD 1.4 billion) in lighting equipment per year, according to data from the Observatory of Economic Complexity.
-Around 85 percent of imports come from China, amounting to 3.8 percent of the Kingdom’s total imports from China.
+Saudi Arabia’s LED lighting market was valued at $923 million in 2022 and is projected to reach $1,858 million by 2030.
+The kingdom currently imports around SR5.25 billion ($1.4 billion) in lighting equipment per year, according to data from the Observatory of Economic Complexity.
+Around 85% of imports come from China, amounting to 3.8% of the kingdom’s total imports from China.

-“Saudi Arabia represents an enormous opportunity for lighting manufacturers willing to invest in the Kingdom’s future,” said Marco Fahd.
+“Saudi Arabia represents an enormous opportunity for lighting manufacturers willing to invest in the kingdom’s future,” said Fahd.

 “Asheil’s end-to-end lighting technology service, comprising consultancy and design planning, in-market manufacturing and service warranty to Saudi customers, will help large-scale projects develop and procure Made in Saudi lighting solutions with complete transparency and on-the-ground service.”